The Future of Spectrum Sharing

 How Does CBRS Work?

 Deploying a network in the CBRS spectrum is similar to deploying a WiFi network.
-The network operator first purchases a CBSD, or Citizens Broadband Radio Service Device, an eNodeB designed to operate specifically in the CBRS spectrum (LTE band B42 and B43), with the correct power limits.
-The operator will register the purchased equipment online, and select the provider (Tecore Networks) as the vendor to connect the CBSD to the Spectrum Access System (SAS) in the cloud.
-The SAS coordinates the spectrum use of UE devices on the network, and when the channel is no longer being used, the channel is cleared to be used by other requesting operators.
+The network operator first purchases a CBSD, or Citizens Broadband Radio Service Device – an eNodeB designed to operate specifically in the CBRS spectrum (LTE band B42 and B43) – with the correct power limits.
+The operator will register the purchased equipment online and select the provider (Tecore Networks) as the vendor to connect the CBSD to the Spectrum Access System (SAS) in the cloud.
+The SAS coordinates the spectrum use of UE devices on the network, and when the channel is no longer being used, the channel is cleared for use by other requesting operators.

 The unique CBRS network architecture ensures that the spectrum is efficiently allocated, expanding market and business opportunities.
 And with the support of all major operators, CBRS technology and capabilities will continue to expand and grow as more OEMs enter the market.